The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: Prospects and conclusions

 In conclusion, our findings open up new and exciting avenues to look for bulge MSPs and their connection with the GeV excess with X-ray observations.
 If supplemented with multiwavelength observations, these have the potential to provide breakthrough results in the near future.

 \paragraph{{\bf Acknowledgments.}} We warmly acknowledge enlightening discussions with and comments on the draft by L. Guillemot.
 We thank T.~D.~P.~Edwards for fruitful discussions about the $\gamma$-ray luminosity function.
 The PhD fellowship of J.~B.~is supported by the Mission pour les initiatives transverses et interdisciplinaires (MITI), CNRS (SMilERX project).
 We acknowledge support from Agence Nationale de la Recherche AAPG2019, project GECO (PI: F.C.).
-M.C., G.D., and P.-O.P. acknowledge support from CNES and the {\it Programme National Hautes Energies} (CNRS/PNHE).
+This work was supported by the Programme National des Hautes Energies of CNRS/INSU with INP and IN2P3, co-funded by CEA and CNES.
 This research has made use of data obtained from the Chandra Source Catalog, provided by the Chandra X-ray Center (CXC) as part of the Chandra Data Archive and of data from the European Space Agency (ESA) mission Gaia, processed by the Gaia Data Processing and Analysis Consortium (DPAC).